annotation/text-fabric/tf/docs/about/corpora.md

 First, take care that your clone ends up in `github/orgName` or `gitlab/orgName` (relative your home directory) where `orgName` is the organization or person or group on GitHub / GitLab under which you have found the repo.

 Then, when you invoke the app, pass the specifier `:clone`.
-This instructs TF to look in your local GitHub / GitLab clone, rather than online or in your local `text-fabric-data`, where downloaded data is stored.
+This instructs TF to look in your local GitHub / GitLab clone, rather than online or in your local `~/text-fabric-data`, where downloaded data is stored.

 ``` python
 use('org/repo:clone', checkout="clone")